Becksteinlab/imdclient/docs/source/protocol_v3.rst

       <array> (float32[n_atoms * 3]) X, Y, and Z components of the forces
                                      of each atom in the
                                      IMD system encoded in the order
-                                     [X1, Y1, Z1, ..., Xn, Yn, Zn]
+                                     [Fx1, Fy1, Fz1, ..., Fxn, Fyn, Fzn]

 Packet order
 ------------

-After the simulation engine sends the `Handshake`_ and `Session info`_ to the receiver and gets back a `Go`_ signal, it beings sending IMD frames.
-The data within each IMD frame is always sent in the same, fixed order in IMDv3:
+After the simulation engine sends the `Handshake`_ and `Session info`_ to the receiver and gets back a `Go`_ signal, it begins sending simulation data via IMD.
+The data within each IMD frame is always sent in the same, fixed order in IMDv3.
+This is a break from IMDv2 in which any packet order is acceptable.

 1. Time
 2. Energy block